Workers’ Comp Exemptions in Florida

 Some employers may qualify for an exemption to maintain worker’s compensation coverage.
 For example, an officer of a construction corporation can apply for an exemption.
 Also, a person with at least ten percent ownership in a construction Limited Liability Company (LLC) may apply for a workers’ compensation exemption.

 An officer of a non-construction corporation or a Limited Liability Company may also apply for an exemption.
-The applicants must meet all requirements for workers’ comp exemptions.
+The applicants must meet all requirements for workers’ comp exemption.

 Can I Sue My Employer if It Does Not Have Workers’ Compensation Insurance Coverage?